hivemq/helm-charts/examples/README.md

 # Examples

-This folder contains examples for the different charts.
+This folder contains examples for the Helm charts.

-## Available Charts

 ### [hivemq-platform](./hivemq-platform)